eduardoshanahan/devcontainers-deploy-docker/README.md

 # Installing Docker in a remote server using Ansible script and running in Visual Studio Code using devcontainers

 This repository is to run Ansible scripts to update Ubuntu in a remote server and to install Docker on it.
-Them objective is to have a server that can later receive containerized applications.
+The objective is to have a server that can later receive containerized applications.

 ## Prerequisites